Planning

 In determining your France itinerary, you’re probably best to start with a list of all the wonderful places you want to visit.

-Need even more inspiration of things to do in France?
+Need even more inspiration for things to do in France?
 You can always start with our guide on the best 50 things to do in France.
-This guide covers the most iconic, popular, beautiful, fun, awe-inspiring things to do in the country.
-Now all you need to do is tick a few of them off your list.
+This guide covers the most iconic, popular, beautiful, fun, awe-inspiring things to do in the country grouped by geographical area.
+Now all you need to do is tick a few of them off your list!

 Orleans France